Austin-Daigle/TweetSeeker/README.md

 11. Click on "**Next**" to proceed to the "**Review**" page.

 12. Review the information you have entered for accuracy and click on "**Store secret**" to create the secret.

-## Once you have created the secret, you can retrieve it from your application by calling the AWS Secrets Manager API or by using the AWS SDK.

-## Also, here are the steps for setting up IAM roles for admin and developer roles:
+## Here are the steps for setting up IAM roles for admin and developer roles:

 1. Log in to your AWS Management Console and navigate to the IAM service.